Doing Business in Belarus

 Objectives of the subject “Doing Business in Belarus”:

-- To analyze the Belarusian economy and foreign trade
+- To analyse the Belarusian economy and foreign trade

 - To evaluate business opportunities in Belarus